 |A screenshot of our client, Alliance Scale's LinkedIn Company Page.|

 - LinkedIn Company Page Best Practices affirms, Company Pages are SEO-friendly.
 Google previews up to 156 characters of your page text, so be sure to include your company description with relevant and descriptive keyword-rich copy that you want your company to be associated with.
-To complete your profile, you must include a company description (maximum 250-2000 characters, including spaces) that offers an informative and interesting snapshot of the company: your company’s history, core mission, what differentiates you from your competitors, list of awards, recognitions, or certifications, blog URL, etc. Keep it up-to-date with relevant information to maintain your page’s credibility.
+To complete your profile, you must include a company description (maximum 250-2000 characters, including spaces) that offers an informative and interesting snapshot of the company: your company’s history, core mission, what differentiates you from your competitors, list of awards, recognitions, or certifications, blog URL, etc. Keep it up to date with relevant information to maintain your page’s credibility.

 - Remember to provide a higher-level summary of your company, along with basic information such as specialties, company size and type, industry, year found, website URL, and address.
 This information will further your searchability and credibility.

 - You can add industry-specific LinkedIn groups as featured groups to your Company Page.
 To add featured group(s), you must be a Company Page administrator and member of the group.

 One of the better-known truths about industrial marketing is that relationship-based marketing is far more effective than transactional-based marketing.
 Industrial marketers can leverage LinkedIn as their online content distribution platform to foster relationships with the world’s largest professional community.
 Once you have established a company presence on LinkedIn, you can begin cultivating thought-leadership and long-term relationships by engaging, educating, and informing your target audience using company updates.
 For manufacturing companies, this is a great opportunity to share company news, product announcements, blog posts, gated content offers, etc. Anyone that follows your company already will see your company updates in their news feed; your “recent updates” section on your Company Page is the timeline where all your company updates will live.